developol/polchatex-client/README.md

 # Polchatex (client)

-Front end client for a simple websocket-based web chat, build using Angular 6.
+Front end client for a simple websocket-based web chat, build using Angular 6 and Bootstrap 4.

 ## Live on heroku!
 The whole application is fully functional and deployed on heroku, on